North Korean defector social media star

 The North Korean YouTuber pushing for peace

-Tthoyang is a North Korean defector who's become a social media star in Seoul.
+Ttohyang is a North Korean defector who's become a social media star in Seoul.

 She fled her home country as a child and now thousands of people online watch her talk about her experiences in the north and the south.